 The Kialo discussion, “Which Bronze-Age Civilization Would be Better to Live in: Egypt or Mesopotamia?”
 This includes:

 - A brief background on Bronze-Age Egypt and Mesopotamia.

 - A fully developed Kialo discussion for students to explore.
 The discussion covers a variety of topics related to the Bronze-Age civilizations of ancient Egypt and Mesopotamia, including society and culture, politics, art, warfare, technology, and economics.

 - Lesson plan for educators (.docx / .pdf).

 - Graphic organizer for students (.docx / .pdf).

 - Suggested rubric for grading a group presentation (.docx / .pdf).

-- Click here to download all additional materials (.zip).
+- Click here to download all offline materials (.zip).

 - Opener (5-15 minutes)

 - Part A: Researching ideas (focus of 1 class period)